Agile-IoT/agile-watson/README.md

 ```

 # Third party libraries used
 This project uses open source components.
 You can find the source code of their open source projects below.
-We acknoledge and we are grateful to these developers for their contributions to open source.
+We acknowledge and we are grateful to these developers for their contributions to open source.
 * org.apache.spark
 * com.google.guava
 * Github ibm-watson-iot/predictive-analytics-samples